 Scott is an adventure driver, working on special vehicle projects for Jeep and others, along with driving in technical off-road races; he is the only American to win the rugged Outback Challenge.
 Scott is a Tread Lightly Master Trainer and Master Trainer for Overland Training.
 Scott also has a passion for photography and writing, and his articles can be found in Interlink publications and 4wd Toyota Owner.
 Scott is the co-founder of the Overland Society.
 Once at the end of the road for his Jeep, Land Rover or KTM, Scott enjoys canyoneering, climbing and mountain biking.
-He lives in Prescott, Arizona with his wife Stephanie and their Alaskan Malamute, Yukon.
+He lives in Prescott, Arizona with his wife Stephanie and their Alaskan Malamute, Atlas.

 Chris Collard Editor-in-Chief

 Chris Collard comes to Overland Journal with more than a decade of experience as an independent photojournalist.
 His images and writings have appeared in National Geographic ADVENTURE, Cigar Aficionado, Overland Journal, and dozens of other U.S. print magazines, from Hot Rod to AutoWeek.
 He is also the international correspondent to magazines on six continents and in a dozen languages.
 Corporate clients have included ARB, Warn, Jeep, Mile Marker and Mopar.